Víctor Montaño: Stade Rennais

-After a successful five-year spell at Montpellier HSC, Montaño joined Rennes in summer 2010.
+After a successful five-year spell at Montpellier, Montaño joined Rennes in summer 2010.
 He signed a four-year deal with the club and was brought in following the departure of Jimmy Briand to Lyon.
 The transfer fee paid to Montpellier was reported as €6 million.
 He made his debut for the club on 14 August 2010, the opening day of the Ligue 1 season against AS Nancy.
 He made an immediate impact, scoring the opening goal and providing an assist for Yacine Brahimi, as his side eventually won 3–0.
 On 9 January 2011 Montano scored his first brace for the club, coming in a 7–0 thrashing of Championnat National side AS Cannes.

 Following a horrendous 5–1 loss to Sochaux on 29 January 2011, Rennes pulled off five straight Ligue 1 victories to go temporarily top of the table on 5 March 2011.
 Montaño was very instrumental in this run, scoring three goals in three straight games.
-The first goal of this run came on 13 February against relegation threatened O.G.C.
-Nice, scoring the winning goal in a 2–0 victory.
-He followed this up seven days later, converting an 88th-minute penalty to see off Toulouse FC and send Stade Rennais up to second spot.
+The first goal of this run came on 13 February against relegation threatened Nice, scoring the winning goal in a 2–0 victory.
+He followed this up seven days later, converting an 88th-minute penalty to see off Toulouse and send his club up to second spot.
 On 26 February, Rennes played host to RC Lens, with Abdoulrazak Boukari and Montaño scoring to send Rennes above Lille in the league table.
 Following this game, Montano was only able to find the net two more times for the rest of the campaign.
-He scored one and assisted Jérôme Leroy for the winner against AS Saint-Étienne on 15 May 2011 and also found the back of the net against champions Lille on 29 May.
+He scored one and assisted Jérôme Leroy for the winner against AS Saint-Étienne on 15 May 2011, and also found the back of the net against champions Lille on 29 May.
 Rennes eventually ran out of steam, finishing in sixth spot, but did secure a UEFA Europa League play-off spot.
 Montaño finished his first season with the Brittany club as an important part of the offense.
 He started in 31 Ligue 1 fixtures, netting nine goals and adding four assists.